LaupWing/Express-MongoDB-tutorial-freecodecamp/README.md

 * Payload (body/data) can be anything as long as it is defined in the header(so in the header you can define what kind of text will be send, a html, javascript, img etc)
 ### REST
 What is rest?
 Rest stands for Representational State Transfer.
+Postman for example is a REST interface software to see the states of a application
 * Use HTTP methods explicitly
 * HTTP is usually the underlying protocol
 * Caching Policy for responses (client can decide to keep it in their cache memory)